- 1. Unbox and switch on the iPad

 - 16. The next steps

 How do I set up my new iPad Pro?
-Should I agree to location services, iCloud, Siri and all the rest of it?
+Should I agree to location services, iCloud, Siri, diagnostics and the rest of it?

 Want to know how to set up a new iPad?
 We're here to help.
 In the video above, we unbox and set up a new iPad Air, but the process is pretty much the same for any iPad Air, iPad mini or iPad Pro model.
 Read on for more details of the whole iPad setup process, including:

-- How to insert the Nano-SIM card into the iPad and start up your new iPad Pro (12.9in or 9.7in), iPad Air 2, or iPad mini (2 or 4, or even one of the older discontinued models)
+- How to insert the Nano-SIM card into the iPad and start up your new iPad Pro (12.9in or 9.7in), iPad Air 2, iPad mini (2 or 4), or even one of the older discontinued models

-- Step-by-step walkthrough to set up an iPad from opening the box to download your first apps
+- Step-by-step walkthrough to set up an iPad from opening the box to downloading your first apps

-- Discover how to set up your iPad correctly - and which optional features (Siri, iCloud and so on) you should activate
+- Discover how to set up your iPad correctly - and which optional features (Siri, iCloud, location services and so on) you should activate

-If you've just bought or been given a new iPad (whether it's an iPad Pro 12.9in, iPad Pro 9.7in or iPad Air 2, or an iPad mini 1, iPad mini 2, iPad mini 3 or iPad mini 4), and want to know how to set up the iPad and get started, you've come to the right place.
-Apple makes it as easy as possible to set up and start using its iOS products, which should fill newcomers with confidence; but a little straight-talking guidance never goes amiss.
+If you've just bought or been given a new iPad (whether it's an iPad Pro 12.9in, iPad Pro 9.7in or iPad Air 2, or an iPad mini 2 or iPad mini 4), and want to know how to set up the iPad and get started, you've come to the right place.
+Apple makes it wonderfully easy to set up and start using its iOS products, which should fill newcomers with confidence; but a little straight-talking guidance never goes amiss.
 That's what we'll try to provide in this article.

-This guide will take you carefully through the process of setting up and getting your iPad started.
+This guide will take you carefully through the process of setting up a new iPad and getting everything started.
 Here's how to get your iPad up and running.

 How to set up a new iPad: 1.
 Unbox and switch on the iPad